 In a T/B the gyro is mounted in such a way that the rotation (or turn) axis is from wingtip to wingtip.
 In the T/C the turn axis gimbal is mounted on a 30° angle upward from the longitudinal axis of the aircraft, and this gives it the ability to sense rate of roll.

-The springs used in the rate gyro give proper indication of rate of turn by being able to adjust the spring tension against the precession force of the gyro, without the springs the gyro would just bounce around.
+The springs used in the rate gyro give proper indication of rate of turn by being able to adjust the tension of the spring against the precession force of the gyro, without the springs the gyro would just bounce around.
 This is then indicated on the face place.

 Due to air turbulence and aircraft movement by the pilot there will always be a force on the gyro causing precession and thus needle movement.
-To stabilize the indication the gyro has internal damping devices limiting these movements and presenting a stable indication.
+To stabilize this indication the gyro has internal damping devices limiting these movements and presenting a stable indication to the pilot.

 The gimbal ring reaches a mechanical stop when the aircraft turns about 20°/second.
 And with only one gimbal ring the gyro will not topple as with the attitude and heading gyro's.

 These are the result of mechanical design and limits due to contruction.
-Indication due to turbulence is not really an error by instrument design but it will cause erratic movement only.
+Indication due to turbulence is not really an error by instrument design but this will cause erratic movement only.

 Another error occurs when the aircraft subjected to a yaw movement together with positive g-forces, the indicator will then overread.
-Most noticeable when pulling out of a dive with the aircraft out of balance or with an unbalanced steep turn.
+It is most noticeable when pulling out of a dive with the aircraft out of balance or with an unbalanced steep turn.